-- Where possible, uses recent third-party financing received by the individual lessee as a starting point, adjusted to reflect changes in financing conditions since third-party financing was received; - Uses a build-up approach that starts with a risk-free interest rate adjusted for credit risk for leases held by Pacific Edge Limited, which does not have recent third-party financing; and - · Makes adjustments specific to the lease, e.g. term, country, currency and security.
+- Where possible, uses recent third-party financing received by the individual lessee as a starting point, adjusted to reflect changes in financing conditions since third-party financing was received; - Uses a build-up approach that starts with a risk-free interest rate adjusted for credit risk for leases held by Pacific Edge Limited, which does not have recent third-party financing; and - Makes adjustments specific to the lease, e.g. term, country, currency and security.

-The group is exposed to potential future increases in variable lease payments based on an index or rate, which are not included in the lease liability until they take effect.
+The Group is exposed to potential future increases in variable lease payments based on an index or rate, which are not included in the lease liability until they take effect.
 When adjustments to lease payments based on an index or rate take effect, the lease liability is reassessed and adjusted against the right-of-use asset.

 Lease payments are allocated between principal and finance cost.
-The finance cost is charged to the Statement of Comprehensive Income over the lease period to produce a constant periodic rate of interest on the remaining balance of the liability for each period.
+The finance cost is charged to the Consolidated Statement of Comprehensive Income over the lease period to produce a constant periodic rate of interest on the remaining balance of the liability for each period.
+The 2021 comparative for lease repayments in the Consolidated Statement of Cashflows has been split between principal and interest to be comparable with the current year reporting.